gmc-code/PC-app-development/docs/Anvil/force_components.rst

 .. admonition:: Tasks

     #.
 Add a dropdown to specify the number of decimal places in the output values.
     #.
-Create a force calculator that calculates the force and the angle given the the 2 components, Fx and Fy.
+Create a force calculator that calculates the force and the angle given the 2 components, Fx and Fy.